9.2 Administration and governance

 - The National Youth Council of Slovenia (Mladinski svet Slovenije), an umbrella organization of youth organizations working at the national level and a member of the European Youth Forum since its origin in 1996.

-The Public Interest in the Youth Sector Act (Zakon o javnem interesu v mladinskem sektorju), the main act regarding youth, determines the distribution of responsibilities regarding youth.
-Article 7 determines the jurisdiction of the administrative body responsible for youth, which helps represent the country in the bodies of the European Union and the Council of Europe, as well as globally, in matters relating to youth.
+The Public Interest in the Youth Sector Act (Zakon o javnem interesu v mladinskem sektorju), the main act regarding youth, determines the distribution of responsibilities regarding youth between ministries.
+Article 7 determines the jurisdiction of the administrative body Office of the Republic of Slovenia for youth responsible for youth, which helps represent the country in the bodies of the European Union and the Council of Europe, as well as globally, in matters relating to youth.
 Article 8 specifies the Council of the Government of the Republic of Slovenia for Youth as a consultative body that should assist with decision-making on matters of youth and the youth sector.
+The article 8 also specifies this council’s jurisdiction and tasks as to:

 - Propose measures in the youth sector and monitor the realization of the interests of youth in other policies at the national level.